Easy Ways To Grow Pineapple On A Balcony

 Now I’ll share some essential steps that will help you perfectly grow pineapple on A Balcony.

 Selection Of Containers

 Pineapple plants can grow fairly huge (up to several feet across) and need to be grown in a large pot.
 A big, 5-gallon planting pot will be required for a fully-grown plant.

-You may actually leave the pineapple outside in the sun during the summer.
+You may leave the pineapple outside in the sun during the summer.
 Take care, however, to bring it inside before the first frost.
 The plant will die soon if it is exposed to the cold.

 Pineapples are frequently produced from a fruit's crown.
 Look for one that is equally ripe and has a full set of green leaves on top the next time you buy one.

 Then, pluck a few leaves at the bottom of the crown, leaving about an inch of bare stalk.
 Set this away for a few days to allow it to dry.

 The crown should next be placed in high-quality, fast-draining potting soil.
 Now is the time to begin watering the plant with just enough water to keep it moist.